-the areas in which to seek more information and as a brief directory of agencies that can help answer more specific questions.
-Federal and state agencies are unquestionably the best sources for specific questions because they are in close touch with both the formal and practical considerations of the areas they regulate.
+specific questions because they are in close touch with both the formal and practical considerations of the areas they regulate.
 For addresses and/or telephone numbers of the agencies and divisions, see FE616, Contact Agencies.
 These agencies can provide more information on the topic, answer specific questions, and often supply free literature.

 This handbook's effectiveness can only be enhanced by the submission of ideas and suggestions about the scope and quality of its coverage.
 Comments regarding any areas that may have been omitted but deserve inclusion would be particularly valued.
 Reader feedback is a necessary ingredient to complete any successful future editions.
 With this in mind, please send any comments or suggestions to the following address:

-Michael T. Olexa, Ph.D., J.D.
-UF/IFAS Center for Agricultural and Natural Resource Law Post Office Box 110240 Gainesville, FL 32611-0240
+Michael T. Olexa, PhD, JD UF/IFAS Agricultural Law Center Post Office Box 110240 University of Florida Gainesville, FL 32611-0240